Policy Number: 187

 11. Notification to Dean or Administrative Equivalent

-The delegate(s) shall deliberate, prepare and forward written findings and recommendations to the dean or administrative equivalent within 10 working days after the close of the hearing.
+The delegate(s) shall deliberate, prepare and forward written findings and recommendations to the dean or administrative equivalent within 14 calendar days after the close of the appeal proceeding.

 12. Employee Notification

-The dean or administrative equivalent shall mail a written decision to the employee within 10 working days following the receipt of the findings and recommendations from the delegate(s).
+The dean or administrative equivalent shall mail a written decision to the employee within 14 calendar days following the receipt of the findings and recommendations from the delegate(s).

 The decision of the dean or administrative equivalent is final.